larowlan/vue3-for-react-devs/slides.md

 </pre>

 Note:
-- So this is fairly low impact, its deleting a favourite, but what if it was a more important action?
+- But using POST doesn't prevent it either
+- ↩ In this scenario the trigger is in a hidden iframe that is submitted on page load

 ---